ryneches/SummonUndead/README.md

 * [pyslurm](https://pyslurm.github.io/)

-Note that `pyslurm` [has some packaging issues](https://github.com/PySlurm/pyslurm/issues/102) that appear to still be an issue, so you may have to install it directly from its GitHub repo :
+Note that `pyslurm` [has some packaging issues](https://github.com/PySlurm/pyslurm/issues/102) that appear to still be a problem, so you may have to install it directly from its GitHub repo :

 ```
 $ git clone https://github.com/PySlurm/pyslurm.git